Eric Clapton questions the safety of vaccine efforts after his own experience in a widely circled letter online.

 Clapton has been very vocal about his questioning of the necessity of the lockdowns.
 Last December, he released a statement when “Stand and Deliver” was released, alluding to those views.

 “There are many of us who support Van and his endeavors to save live music; he is an inspiration.
 We must stand up and be counted because we need to find a way out of this mess.
-The alternative is not working thinking about.
 Live music might not recover.”

 The authenticity of the letter was verified by Rolling Stone.
 Clapton makes some interesting comments concerning the vaccine.
 But he also says, “I’ve been a rebel all my life, against tyranny and arrogant authority, which is what we have now.”